mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 functionality, and interop testing of the protocol has revealed that unusual processing called out in {{RFC7030}} causes confusion.

+EST is currently specified as part of IEC 62351, and is widely used in Government, Utilities and Financial markets today.

 Changes to {{RFC7030}} to bring it inline with typical HTTP processing would change the on-wire protocol in a way that is not backwards compatible.
-This document provides a compromise that moves towards the correct behaviour without breaking existing deployments.
+Reports from the field suggest that many implementations do not send the Content-Transfer-Encoding, and many of them ignore it.

+This document therefore revises {{RFC7030}} to reflect the field reality, deprecating the extranous field.

 This document deals with errata numbers {{errata4384}}, {{errata5107}}, and {{errata5108}}.

 # Terminology

-This document uses the term "amended server" to refer to an EST server that complies with the changes in this document.
-The term "legacy EST server" refers to servers that do not support the changes in this document.

-The term "BRSKI EST server" refers to an EST server that also supports the mechanisms described in {{I-D.ietf-anima-bootstrapping-keyinfra}}.

 The abbreviation "CTE" is used to denote the Content-Transfer-Encoding header, and the abbreviation "CTE-base64" is used to denote a request or response whose Content-Transfer-Encoding header contains